MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 ├─ ... (other stuff)
 ```

-Next, open `packages/snap/snap.manifest.json` in a text editor.
+Open `packages/snap/snap.manifest.json` in a text editor.
 This file contains the main configuration details for your Snap.
-Edit the `npm` object (within the `location` object)
+Edit the `npm` object, within the `location` object,
-and add a key `iconPath` with the value `"images/gas.svg"` to point to your new icon:
+and add `iconPath` with the value `"images/gas.svg"` to point to your new icon:

 ```json title="snap.manifest.json"
 "location": {